cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 ```

 Here, we declare a trait using the trait keyword and then the trait’s name, which is `Summary` in this case.
+We’ve also declared the trait as `pub` so that crates depending on this crate can make use of this trait too, as we’ll see in a few examples.

 Inside the curly brackets, we declare the method signatures that describe the behaviors of the types that implement this trait, which in this case is `fn summarize(self: @NewsArticle) -> ByteArray`.
 After the method signature, instead of providing an implementation within curly brackets, we use a semicolon.